overspend1/github-sponsors-webhook-bot/ARCHITECTURE.md

-# GitHub Sponsors Webhook Bot Architecture
+# Multi-Source Payment Alert Bot Architecture

-This document provides an overview of the GitHub Sponsors Webhook Bot architecture, explaining the design decisions, component interactions, and data flow.
+This document provides an overview of the Multi-Source Payment Alert Bot architecture, explaining the design decisions, component interactions, and data flow.

 ## System Overview

-The GitHub Sponsors Webhook Bot is designed to:
+The Multi-Source Payment Alert Bot is designed to:

+1.  **Receive GitHub Sponsors Webhook Events**:
-1. Receive webhook events from GitHub when a new sponsorship is created
+    *   Process webhook events from GitHub when a new sponsorship is created.
-2. Verify the authenticity of these webhook events
+    *   Verify the authenticity of these webhook events.
-3. Extract relevant information from the webhook payload
+    *   Extract relevant information from the webhook payload.
+2.  **Poll Binance for Payments**:
+    *   Connect to the Binance API periodically.
+    *   Fetch new cryptocurrency deposit information.
+    *   Fetch completed P2P payment receipts.
+3.  **Poll IMAP Server for Email Payments**:
+    *   Connect to a configured IMAP email server periodically.
+    *   Fetch new, unread emails.
+    *   Parse emails to identify and extract details from UPI and HDFC Bank payment notifications.
+4.  **Send Notifications**:
-4. Format and send notifications to a Telegram chat
+    *   Format and send notifications for all payment types to a configured Telegram chat.

-The system is built as a single Python application that combines a webhook server with Telegram bot functionality.
+The system is built as a single Python application that combines a webhook server (for GitHub), polling mechanisms for Binance and IMAP, and Telegram bot functionality.

 ## Component Architecture

 ```
-┌─────────────────────────────────────────────────────────┐
+                                External Systems
+                                      │
+                                      ▼
+        ┌─────────────────────┐   ┌───────────────────┐   ┌───────────────────────────┐
+        │ GitHub Webhooks     │   │ Binance API       │   │ IMAP Email Server         │
+        │ (Sponsors Events)   │   │ (Deposits, P2P)   │   │ (UPI/HDFC Notifications)  │
+        └──────────┬──────────┘   └─────────┬─────────┘   └────────────┬────────────┘
+                   │                        │                          │
+                   │ (HTTPS POST)           │ (API Calls)              │ (IMAP Commands)
+                   ▼                        ▼                          ▼
+┌─────────────────────────────────────────────────────────────────────────────────────────┐
 │                                                                                         │
-│                  GitHub Sponsors Webhook Bot            │
+│                                Multi-Source Payment Alert Bot                           │
+│                                  (github_sponsors_bot.py)                               │
 │                                                                                         │
-├─────────────┬───────────────────────┬──────────────────┤
+├─────────────────────────┬──────────────────────────┬────────────────────────────────────┤
 │                         │                          │                                    │
-│  Flask      │     Webhook           │    Telegram      │
+│  Flask Web Server       │  Payment Source Modules  │  Telegram Bot                      │
-│  Web Server │     Handler           │    Bot API       │
+│  (Webhook Endpoint)     │  (Polling & Parsing)     │  (Notification & Commands)         │
 │                         │                          │                                    │
-└─────┬───────┴───────────┬───────────┴────────┬─────────┘
+└───────────┬─────────────┴─────────────┬────────────┴───────────────────┬────────────────┘
             │                           │                                │
-      │                   │                    │
+            │ (Webhook Data)            │ (Payment Data)                 │ (Formatted Messages)
             ▼                           ▼                                ▼
-┌─────────────┐   ┌───────────────┐    ┌──────────────┐
+┌─────────────────────────┐ ┌──────────────────────────┐   ┌───────────────────────────────────┐
-│             │   │               │    │              │
+│ Webhook Handler         │ │ BinanceAlerts Module     │   │ Telegram API                      │
-│  GitHub     │   │  Webhook      │    │  Telegram    │
+│ - Signature Verification│ │ - API Client             │   │ (python-telegram-bot)             │
-│  API        │   │  Events       │    │  Chat        │
+│ - GitHub Event Parsing  │ │ - Deposit/P2P Fetching   │   └───────────────────┬───────────────┘
-│             │   │               │    │              │
+│ - Message Formatting    │ │ - Message Formatting     │                       │
-└─────────────┘   └───────────────┘    └──────────────┘
+└─────────────────────────┘ └──────────────────────────┘                       │
+                            ┌──────────────────────────┐                       │
+                            │ ImapAlerts Module        │                       │
+                            │ - IMAP Client            │                       │
+                            │ - Email Fetching/Parsing │                       │
+                            │ - Message Formatting     │                       │
+                            └──────────────────────────┘                       │
+                                                                               │
+                                                                               ▼
+                                                                     ┌─────────────────┐
+                                                                     │ Telegram Chat   │
+                                                                     │ (User/Group)    │
+                                                                     └─────────────────┘
 ```

 ### Core Components

+1.  **Main Application (`github_sponsors_bot.py`)**:
-1. **Flask Web Server**
+    *   **Flask Web Server**:
-   - Provides HTTP endpoints for receiving webhook events
+        *   Provides HTTP endpoints (e.g., `/webhook/github`) for receiving GitHub Sponsors webhook events.
-   - Handles routing and request/response processing
+        *   Handles routing and request/response processing.
-   - Exposes health check endpoint for monitoring
+        *   Exposes a health check endpoint (`/health`).

-2. **Webhook Handler**
-   - Verifies webhook signatures using HMAC-SHA256
-   - Parses and validates webhook payloads
-   - Extracts relevant sponsorship information
-   - Formats notification messages

-3. **Telegram Bot API**
+    *   **TelegramBot Class**:
-   - Manages communication with the Telegram API
+        *   Manages all communication with the Telegram API using `python-telegram-bot`.
-   - Sends formatted notifications to the configured chat
+        *   Sends formatted notifications to the configured chat.
-   - Handles command processing for bot interactions
+        *   Handles Telegram commands (e.g., `/start`, `/help`, `/status`).
-   - Manages bot lifecycle (initialization, polling, shutdown)
+        *   Manages bot lifecycle (initialization, polling for commands, shutdown).
+    *   **Polling Orchestration**:
+        *   Initializes and manages separate threads for polling Binance and IMAP payment sources at configured intervals.
+    *   **Configuration Management**:
+        *   Loads all necessary credentials and settings from environment variables using `python-dotenv`.

+2.  **Payment Source Modules (`payment_sources/`)**:
+    *   **`BinanceAlerts` Module (`binance_alerts.py`)**:
+        *   Responsible for interacting with the Binance API.
+        *   Fetches new cryptocurrency deposit data.
+        *   Fetches completed P2P payment receipts.
+        *   Formats Binance-specific payment data into notification messages.
+        *   Manages Binance API credentials securely.
+        *   Includes logic to avoid sending duplicate alerts (placeholder).
+    *   **`ImapAlerts` Module (`imap_alerts.py`)**:
+        *   Connects to a specified IMAP email server.
+        *   Fetches new/unread emails from the configured mailbox.
+        *   Parses email content (subject, sender, body) to identify and extract details from UPI and HDFC Bank payment notifications.
+This logic is highly dependent on email formats and may require custom regex/string parsing.
+        *   Formats extracted email payment data into notification messages.
+        *   Manages IMAP credentials securely.

 ## Data Flow

-1. **Webhook Reception**
+1.  **GitHub Sponsors Webhook**:
-   - GitHub sends a POST request to the `/webhook/github` endpoint
+    *   GitHub sends a POST request to `/webhook/github`.
-   - The request includes headers with event type and signature
-   - The payload contains details about the sponsorship event

-2. **Signature Verification**
+    *   The Flask server routes it to the `github_webhook` handler.
-   - The webhook handler extracts the signature from the headers
+    *   **Signature Verification**: The handler verifies the `X-Hub-Signature-256` using the `GITHUB_WEBHOOK_SECRET`.
+Invalid requests are rejected.
-   - It computes an HMAC-SHA256 hash of the request body using the webhook secret
-   - It compares the computed hash with the provided signature
-   - If they don't match, the request is rejected

-3. **Event Processing**
-   - For valid requests, the event type is checked
-   - For 'sponsorship' events with 'created' action, the payload is processed
+    *   **Event Processing**: For valid 'sponsorship' events (action: 'created'), the payload is parsed by `format_sponsor_message`.
-   - Relevant information (sponsor name, amount, tier, etc.) is extracted
-   - A formatted message is created
+    *   **Notification**: The formatted message is sent via the `TelegramBot` instance.

-4. **Notification Delivery**
+2.  **Binance Payment Polling**:
+    *   A dedicated thread periodically calls `binance_alerter.check_for_new_payments()`.
+    *   The `BinanceAlerts` module connects to the Binance API using `BINANCE_API_KEY` and `BINANCE_API_SECRET`.
+    *   It fetches deposit history and P2P trade history.
+    *   New/relevant transactions are identified (logic to prevent duplicates is needed).
+    *   Data is formatted by `format_deposit_message` or `format_p2p_message`.
-   - The formatted message is sent to the Telegram API
+    *   **Notification**: The formatted message is sent via the `TelegramBot` instance.

+3.  **IMAP Email Polling (UPI/HDFC)**:
+    *   A dedicated thread periodically calls `imap_alerter.check_for_new_emails()`.
+    *   The `ImapAlerts` module connects to the IMAP server using `IMAP_HOST`, `IMAP_USER`, `IMAP_PASSWORD`, etc.
+    *   It fetches new/unread emails from `IMAP_MAILBOX`.
+    *   Emails are filtered (optionally by sender/subject) and parsed by `parse_payment_email` to extract UPI/HDFC transaction details.
+    *   Extracted data is formatted by `format_email_payment_message`.
-   - The message is delivered to the configured chat ID
+    *   **Notification**: The formatted message is sent via the `TelegramBot` instance.
-   - Delivery status is logged

 ## Security Considerations

-1. **Webhook Signature Verification**
+1.  **Webhook Signature Verification**: Ensures GitHub webhook authenticity.
-   - All webhook requests are verified using HMAC-SHA256 signatures
-   - This ensures that only GitHub can send valid webhook events
-   - The webhook secret is stored securely as an environment variable

-2. **Environment Variables**
-   - Sensitive information (tokens, secrets) is stored in environment variables
+2.  **Environment Variables**: All sensitive data (API keys, tokens, passwords, secrets) are stored in environment variables and loaded via `.env` (which is gitignored).
-   - These are never logged or exposed in responses
-   - The .env file is excluded from version control via .gitignore

-3. **Docker Security**
-   - The application runs as a non-root user in Docker
-   - Only necessary ports are exposed
-   - Dependencies are pinned to specific versions
+3.  **Binance API Security**:
+    *   API keys should be configured with minimal necessary permissions (e.g., read-only for transactions).
+    *   Avoid enabling trading or withdrawal permissions unless essential.
+4.  **IMAP Security**:
+    *   Uses IMAP SSL/TLS by default (port 993).
+    *   IMAP credentials should be for a dedicated or restricted-access email account if possible.
+5.  **Docker Security**: If used, the application should run as a non-root user, expose only necessary ports, and pin dependencies.

 ## Performance Considerations

-1. **Webhook Processing**
-   - Webhook processing is designed to be lightweight and fast
+1.  **Webhook Processing**: Designed to be lightweight and respond quickly.
-   - Responses are returned quickly to acknowledge receipt
-   - Processing happens synchronously to ensure delivery order

-2. **Error Handling**
+2.  **Polling Intervals**: `BINANCE_POLL_INTERVAL` and `IMAP_POLL_INTERVAL` should be set to reasonable values to balance responsiveness with API/server load.
+3.  **Email Parsing**: Complex regex or inefficient string operations in `imap_alerts.py` could become a bottleneck if email volume is high or emails are very large.
+Optimize parsing logic.
-   - Comprehensive error handling prevents crashes
+4.  **Error Handling**: Robust error handling within polling loops and API interactions prevents crashes.
-   - Failed webhook processing doesn't affect future events
-   - All errors are logged for debugging

-3. **Scalability**
-   - The application can be deployed behind a load balancer for horizontal scaling
-   - Stateless design allows for multiple instances
-   - Can be deployed in containerized environments like Kubernetes
+5.  **Threading**: Background tasks (polling) are handled in separate threads to prevent blocking the main application (Flask server and Telegram command polling).

 ## Configuration

-The application is configured through environment variables:
+The application is configured through environment variables, detailed in `.env.example` and the main `README.md`.
+This includes credentials for GitHub, Telegram, Binance, and IMAP, as well as polling intervals and server settings.

-- `GITHUB_WEBHOOK_SECRET`: Secret for verifying webhook signatures
-- `TELEGRAM_TOKEN`: Telegram Bot API token
-- `TELEGRAM_CHAT_ID`: Telegram chat ID to send notifications to
-- `WEBHOOK_HOST`: Host to bind the webhook server to (default: 0.0.0.0)
-- `WEBHOOK_PORT`: Port to bind the webhook server to (default: 5000)

 ## Testing Strategy

-1. **Unit Testing**
-   - Individual components are tested in isolation
-   - Mocks are used for external dependencies
+1.  **Unit Testing**: Individual modules and functions (e.g., message formatters, parsing logic) should be tested in isolation, mocking external API/IMAP calls.

-2. **Integration Testing**
+2.  **Integration Testing**:
-   - The `test_webhook.py` script simulates GitHub webhook events
-   - This tests the full flow from webhook reception to notification

-3. **Manual Testing**
-   - The README includes instructions for manual testing
-   - GitHub's webhook delivery replay feature can be used for testing
+    *   GitHub Webhook: `test_webhook.py` script.
+    *   Binance/IMAP: Standalone test blocks within `binance_alerts.py` and `imap_alerts.py` can be used with test credentials or mocked responses.
+3.  **Manual Testing**: End-to-end testing by triggering real events or sending test emails.

 ## Future Enhancements

-1. **Additional Notification Channels**
-   - Support for other messaging platforms (Slack, Discord, etc.)
-   - Email notifications

-2. **Enhanced Filtering**
-   - Filter notifications based on sponsorship tier
-   - Custom notification templates per tier

-3. **Analytics**
-   - Track sponsorship statistics
-   - Generate reports on sponsorship activity

-4. **Admin Interface**
-   - Web interface for configuration and monitoring
-   - Real-time dashboard of sponsorship activity
+1.  **Persistent State for Polling**: For Binance and IMAP, implement a persistent way (e.g., small DB, file) to store IDs of processed transactions/emails to robustly prevent duplicate alerts across bot restarts.
+2.  **Advanced Email Parsing**: Use more sophisticated email parsing libraries or techniques if regex becomes too complex for UPI/HDFC emails.
+3.  **More Notification Channels**: Support Slack, Discord, etc.
+4.  **Admin Interface**: A simple web UI for status monitoring or configuration.
+5.  **Scheduler**: Replace basic threading with a more robust scheduler like `APScheduler` for polling tasks.